 PCI data (credit card information) and HIPAA data (medical records) still may not be routed through DocuSign.

 The Copy with Field Data option clones an envelope to create a copy that retains any information already entered by recipients.
 This option is especially useful for complex, multi-recipient envelopes that are declined or otherwise voided.
 You can use Copy with Field Data to clone a partially or fully completed envelope and preserve signer information and the data entry of any recipients who finished signing the original envelope.

-You can find this option by clicking on an envelope, clicking on More, and selecting Copy With Field Data.
+You can find this option by clicking on an envelope, clicking on the drop-down arrow to show the actions menu and select Copy with Field Data.

 DocuSign is one of San Francisco State University's Continuity Tools available to employees.
 Continuity Tools help employees continue to perform their job with ease whether they telecommute regularly or are working from home on occasion.